nickwallen/metron-commit-stuff/README.md

      git push upstream master
 ```

-To this point nothing has been committed or merged to `apache/master`.
-If you are happy with the result, then simply follow the instructions to push the changes.
+(4) To this point nothing has been committed or merged to `apache/master`.
+If you are happy with the state of this local repo, then simply follow the instructions to push the changes.
 If you are not happy, simply re-run the script.

 ```
 cd /Users/nallen/tmp/incubator-metron